enthought/depsolver/doc/source/index.rst

         - ability to easily mix and match multiple repositories
         - allow for different policies for upgrade/update

-As of today (Feb 2013), it is very experimental and not recommended for production usage.
+As of today (|today|), it is very experimental and not recommended for production usage.

 .. include:: contents.rst.inc